Need to talk? Call 1800 882 436.

 Bonding with your baby during pregnancy

 You don't need to wait until your baby is born to bond with them.
-Pregnancy can be the perfect time to start forming an attachment with your baby, which is very important for their development once your baby has actually arrived.
+One of the best times to start bonding with your baby is during pregnancy.

 Sound